-cryptography.hazmat.primitives.serialization.pkcs7.load\der\pkcs7\certificates(data) Added in version 3.1.
+cryptography.hazmat.primitives.serialization.pkcs7.load_der_pkcs7_certificates(data)

 Deserialize a DER encoded PKCS7 blob to a list of certificates.
 PKCS7 can contain many other types of data, including CRLs, but this function will ignore everything except certificates.

 data (bytes) - The data.